 - What makes you different from the competition

-- What customers should do on your site (contact, request a quote, etc.)
+- What action customers should take on your site (contact, request a quote, etc.)

-You may want to try different calls-to-action to see what resonates with your audience and generates more leads.
-A call-to-action is any design element meant to prompt an immediate response or encourage an immediate sale.
-For example, try a button that reads “Schedule a Service” on one page, then after you’ve collected data, change it to “Get a Free Estimate” and see which gets more clicks.
+You may want to try different calls to action to see what resonates with your audience and generates more leads.
+A call to action is any design element meant to prompt an immediate response or encourage an immediate sale.
+For example, try a button that reads “Schedule a Service” on one page.
+After you’ve collected data, change it to “Get a free estimate” and see which one gets more clicks.

 3. Connect with your local community using traditional marketing

-Your business is locally-based and your best customers live in your locality.
-Though there are ways you can use digital marketing to reach them (see HVAC marketing method #4), sometimes nothing beats old-fashioned marketing techniques.
+HVAC businesses are locally based, and your best customers live close to you.
+Though there are ways you can use digital marketing to reach them (see HVAC marketing method #4), sometimes nothing beats tried and true marketing techniques.

 Ads in public places, such as benches and buses, can help increase brand awareness and reach a wider audience – along with placements in flyers and print ads.
 Local radio stations are also a great way to reach your target audience, especially if you know which stations they listen to and purchase spots at high traffic times (like during morning commutes).